 Fiscal Year 2020 Pavement Improvement Project

-Residents along the 114 segments of streets to be included in the Fiscal Year 2020 Pavement Improvement Project will receive 72-hour notice of the exact time of the work from project contractor DeSilva Gates Construction.
+Residents along the 114 segments of streets included in the project received 72-hour notice of the exact time of the work from project contractor DeSilva Gates Construction.

-Street segments are chosen based on a third-party engineer’s evaluation of pavement condition, internal City Maintenance Services Department reports of needed repair, public and City Council member input, and opportunity for efficiency through geographic grouping.
+Street segments in the annual Pavement Improvement Projects are chosen based on a third-party engineer’s evaluation of pavement condition, internal City Maintenance Services Department reports of needed repair, public and City Council member input, and opportunities for efficiency identified through geographic grouping.

-In addition to street repair and rehabilitation work—ranging from spot sealing to full-depth reclamation and restoration—improvements will include new curb ramps and bicycle lanes along with restriping.
+In addition to street repair and rehabilitation work—ranging from spot sealing to full-depth reclamation and restoration—improvements included new curb ramps and bicycle lanes, along with restriping.

 The City’s annual Pavement Improvement Project is funded through a combination of Alameda County Measure B and BB transportation sale tax revenue, gas tax revenue, state vehicle registration fees, and the California Road Repair and Accountability Act of 2017.